How to Make Sense of Reduction Linocut

 Why Reduction Linocut is Totally Awesome:

-2. It's FAST.
-I often turn out a reduction linocut in one or two studio days depending on edition size.
-You also save time by only having to clear areas once as compared to a multi-block linocut.
+- It's FAST.
+I often turn out a reduction linocut in one or two studio days depending on edition and block size.
+(This has a lot to do with using a self-inking letterpress) You also save time by only having to clear areas once as compared to a multi-block linocut.
 (This also saves your wrists and elbows)

 A case study: Unconscious Movement